 Working Within Your Budget

 Now, what rod do you choose?
 Here is where things can get personal.
 First, you must understand your budget.
-You can easily spend a few hundred dollars on a nice bass rod.
+You can easily spend a few hundred dollars on the top bass fishing rods.
 However, that’s not necessary.
 There are plenty of quality bass rods on the market under $100.
 Don’t forget that you’ll also need to purchase a reel with most setups.
 The rod, however, is extremely important so shop for that first.

 St. Croix Bass X BXC71MHF Baitcasting Rod